junxit/us-congress-bills-115/metadata.md

 - 2018-09-10 — Introduced in House
 - 2018-09-10 — Introduced in House
 - 2018-09-10 — Referred to the House Committee on Ways and Means.
+- 2018-09-13 — Committee Consideration and Mark-up Session Held.
+- 2018-09-13 — Ordered to be Reported in the Nature of a Substitute by Voice Vote.
+- 2018-09-24 — Placed on the Union Calendar, Calendar No. 745.
+- 2018-09-24 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+115-957.
+- 2018-09-24 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+115-957.